JZSandbox/OWN_CMS/README.md

 This is a Content Management System (CMS) built using the Laravel framework.
 It provides a user-friendly interface for managing website content, including categories, products, and settings for both users and companies.

+## Main-Features

+- Homepage and product viewing for visitors.
+- User and company registration and login.
+- Admin dashboard for managing users, products, and categories.
+- Product and category management with AJAX support for relationships.
+- Site content management (homepage, about page).
+- Over-category system for advanced categorization.
+- Secure installation process with an auth key requirement.
+- More soon

 ## Tech Stack

 This CMS project is built with the following technologies: